coronary/cookbook-api/README.md

 # API for Cookbook.gg

-This is the code that helps run [cookboo.gg](cookbook.gg) behind the scenes!
+This is the code that helps run [cookbook.gg](cookbook.gg) behind the scenes!

 ## Getting Started
 ### Prepping the API to run locally